youngsecurity/PowerShell-Workbench/README.md

 # PowerShell Workbench Software Repository

-This is a software repository of PowerShell scripts I use for various system automation tasks.
-PowerShell 7+ is cross platform and this makes it a great choice for people who prefer to work on the Windows platform and write code which runs cross platform, on Linux and macOS.
+I use This software repository of PowerShell scripts for various system automation tasks.
+PowerShell 7+ is cross-platform, making it an excellent choice for people who prefer to work on the Windows platform and write code that runs cross-platform on Linux and macOS.

 It is designed to make it easier for developers to automate software management and system configuration using PowerShell.
-In 2018 I started working with an AI R&D lab, specifically NLP (natual language processing) services and systems infrastructure.
-Some PowerShell is used to There are use cases where I blend my systems and software architecture experience with cybersecurity to develop tools for the cybersecurity industry.

 ## Requirements

-To use the PowerShell Workbench Software Repository, you will need to have PowerShell 7 or higher.
+To use the PowerShell Workbench Software Repository, you must have PowerShell 7 or higher.

 To perform some remote code execution tasks, I recommend "PSExec64.exe".